aleshaleksey/AZDice/README.md

 ***ToDo***

-Make the graph point tracker more efficient for stupidly large numbers of data points (ie not linear).
+-Make the graph point tracker more efficient for stupidly large numbers of data points (over 10K) (ie not linear).
+-Figure out a sensible way of displaying a graph in the terminal in the cli version.

 Compiling
 ---------